ecies/py/README.md

 1. Use [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman) to exchange an AES session key;

    > Notice that the sender public key is generated every time when `ecies.encrypt` is invoked, thus, the AES session key varies.
+   >
+   > We are using HKDF-SHA256 instead of SHA256 to derive the AES keys.

 2. Use this AES session key to encrypt/decrypt the data under `AES-256-GCM`.